A-Hoenig/student-AI/README.md

 The following metrics were decided with the stakeholder (school administration) that is looking to incorporate ML capability in supporting their counselling staff to monitor and help students achieve the academic standard.

 ### Purpose:
 The primary objective is to create an interactive, user-friendly dashboard for school counselors and educators.
 This tool aims to predict student performance in math, reading, and writing, focusing on identifying students at risk of not achieving a passing grade.
 The dashboard will facilitate early intervention and personalized support strategies.
+The dashboard should be deployed to their internal server and allow counsellors secure access to the database and prediction model so they can prepapre for student counselling sessions.

 ## Hypothesis